ondrejiscoding/Videos/ReadMe.md

 Hello!
-This is a branch is for my **videos**.
+This *is* a branch for my **videos**.
 Here you can get the access to my Discord server, and that's the only thing so far.
 But I'll expand it here by making new videos, where's a program showcased... or just used. **So be ready for that!**